 The optical sensors have several advantages over polarographic electrodes, including lower maintenance, longer-lasting calibrations, no stirring artifacts, virtually zero oxygen consumption by the sensor, excellent performance at low pO2 levels, a lower temperature coefficient, and the ability to measure gaseous as well as dissolved oxygen.

-The system is available with either 175, 500 or 1000 µL chambers and in one to four channel configurations.
-The software can control up to eight channels.
-Please contact us for custom configurations and other information on this new system.
+The system was available with either 175, 500 or 1000 µL chambers and in one to four channel configurations.
+The software conrolled up to eight channels.

 For laboratory research use only; not for human use.